meteor-useraccounts/meteor/packages/accounts-base/API.md

 find the identity document and updates it's `accountId` to refer to the current user's account.

+Have `Accounts.create`, `Accounts.login`, and `Accounts.addIdentity` also copy
+the service data they use into the 'services' property of the account so that `Meteor.loginWith*` methods continue to work when called directly.

 ## Security considerations

 ### Identity service must not authenticate based only on link-following